Bursaries in Health

 To apply for one of these bursaries you must be:

-Bursars' obligations: bursars are expected to furnish the department with satisfactory proof of registration at an accredited academic institution at the start of the financial year.
-He or she is also expected to submit all annual or supplementary examination results to the department within 30 days of receiving such results.
+Bursars are expected to furnish the Department with satisfactory proof of registration at an accredited academic institution at the start of the financial year.
+He or she is also expected to submit all annual or supplementary examination results to the Department within 30 days of receiving such results.

 5. How do I Apply?

 Step 1: Apply at HEI for your required qualification.